I spy: Rules

 One player is chosen to be the Spy, and they silently select an object that is visible to all the players.
 They do not announce their choice, and instead say, "I spy with my little eye something beginning with ...", naming the letter the chosen object starts with (e.g. "I spy with my little eye something beginning with C" if the chosen object is a cow).

 Other players then have to guess the chosen object.
-Traditionally players ask directly about particular possibilities ("Is it a tree?").
+Traditionally players ask directly about particular possibilities ("Is it a cat?").
 Once a guesser has correctly identified the object, they become the Spy for the next round and the game starts again.
 If younger children are playing who are not so good at guessing, the role of Spy can be passed around in a set order.

 The Spy cannot change the object once it has been chosen.
 The game relies on trust as the Spy is the only person who knows whether the guessers are correct or not.